llSourcell/ChatGPT_Trading_Bot/README.md

 ## Setup Instructions

 1. Download the iPython notebook in this repository and upload it to [Colab](colab.research.google.com) to try it out.
+2. Setup a simple [flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/) app.
-2. To set up a cron job for a Flask app deployed on Vercel that executes a Google Colab notebook at a given link every hour, you can use the built-in Vercel cron feature.
+3. To set up a cron job for a Flask app deployed on Vercel that executes a Google Colab notebook at a given link every hour, you can use the built-in Vercel cron feature.
 Here are the steps to follow:
-3. In your Flask app, import the necessary modules to run the Colab notebook, such as gdown or pyngrok
+4. In your Flask app, import the necessary modules to run the Colab notebook, such as gdown or pyngrok
-4. Create a new endpoint in your Flask app that triggers the execution of the Colab notebook, using the link to the notebook file.
+5. Create a new endpoint in your Flask app that triggers the execution of the Colab notebook, using the link to the notebook file.
-5. Go to the Vercel project settings for your app and navigate to the "Cron" tab.
+6. Go to the Vercel project settings for your app and navigate to the "Cron" tab.
-6. Create a new cron job that runs every hour by adding the endpoint you created in step 2 to the "Cron Job" field and select the frequency you want to run the job.
+7. Create a new cron job that runs every hour by adding the endpoint you created in step 2 to the "Cron Job" field and select the frequency you want to run the job.

 Here is a sample code snippet for step 2: